AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 MLOpsAI

-Updated on Feb 27, 2025
+Updated on Jun 13, 2025

-Reproducible AI: Why it Matters & How to Improve it [2025]?
+Reproducible AI: Why it Matters & How to Improve it in 2025

-Reproducibility is a fundamental aspect of the scientific method, enabling researchers to replicate an experiment or study and achieve consistent results using the same methodology.
+Reproducibility is a fundamental aspect of scientific methods, enabling researchers to replicate an experiment or study and achieve consistent results using the same methodology.
 This principle is equally vital in artificial intelligence (AI) and machine learning (ML) applications, where the ability to reproduce outcomes ensures the reliability and robustness of models and findings.
 However:

 • ~5% of AI researchers share source code and less than a third of them share test data in their research papers.
 1